scalameta/metals/docs/editors/overview.md

   if you run "find references" on the method `Dog.name()` then it won't include references to the super method `Animal.name()`.

+## Worksheets

+**✅**: Worksheets work via Decoration protocol and are added as a non-editable side decoration.

+**Comments**: Worksheets work via `workspace/applyEdit` by adding comments to the source code and support hover to show larger output.

 ## Document symbols

 **✅**: Document symbols are displayed in a hierarchical outline.